5 easy steps to build your personal brand

 A Sample Network Plan

-Betsy Hosick is vice chair of the Network of Executive Women and general manager, procurement - downstream, technology and services, for Chevron Corporation.
+Betsy Hosick is past chair of the Network of Executive Women and general manager, procurement - downstream, technology and services, for Chevron Corporation.
 Her 30-plus-year career in the convenience and petroleum industry has human resources, field operations, marketing, merchandising, distribution and procurement and supply chain management.
 She has received numerous awards, including Chevron’s coveted Chairman’s Award recognizing her as "Better than the Best.”

 Views expressed in signed blogs comments are those of the authors and do not necessarily reflect the opinions of the Network of Executive Women or its Officers, Board members and sponsors.